 When we travel, we want to have those items we use the most.
-However, we need to be mindful of the size of products and the real need for these products.
-I find I prefer to have those items that are the most useful but also provide a feeling of comfort and home.
-Here are some suggestions for the top items to bring when traveling — from how to preserve your products for the physical aspect of travel to what items you should have, that provide the information you really need to have:
+However, we need to be mindful of the size of the products and the real need for these products.
+I find that I prefer to have those items that are the most useful but also provide a feeling of comfort and home.
+For example, if your hotel room has a DVD player, you can bring along home fitness DVDs, such as the Beachbody P90X and P90X2.
+Read about the two here.

 The Art of the Bottle

-Knowledge is Power
+Knowledge Is Power

-Yes, one of the most tried and true travel tips is to travel light.
-You know, mix and match clothes so you don’t bring too much, only bring two pairs of shoes, use travel-size everything, etc. However, you need to be prepared if you lose important information.
+Moreover, you need to be prepared if you lose important information.
 What can you do?
 Make photocopies of your passport.
 This is one of the most important top items to bring when traveling.
-Leave one with someone at home.
+Leave a copy with someone at home.
 Bring one yourself and leave it in your hotel safe.
-In fact, I have found I never really need to carry my passport around with me in any destination because I do have my license for identification.
-Oh, and photocopy that too and leave it in your hotel safe.
-As well, make photocopies of your itinerary, airline tickets, hotel confirmation, and any vouchers you might have for tours and excursions.
-Again, I keep them in my room safe, and I use my smartphone to bring up any information I might need.
-But just in case I don’t have phone service, I have that photocopy.
+In fact, I have found that I never really need to carry my passport around with me in any destination, because I have my license for identification.
+Oh, and photocopy your license, too, and leave it in your hotel safe.
+Also make photocopies of your itinerary, airline tickets, hotel confirmation, and any vouchers that you might have for tours and excursions.
+Again, I keep them in my room’s safe box, and I use my smartphone to bring up any information that I might need.
+However, just in case I don’t have phone service, I have that photocopy.

 Time for Tech